Rishi Panchami

 Rishi Panchami (ऋषिपंचमी) is a Hindu observance held on the fifth day of the month of Bhadrapada of the Lunar calendar, the next day after Ganesh Chaturthi.
-It involves the traditional worship of the Saptarishi, a group of the seven most prominent sages – Kashyapa, Atri, Bharadvaja, Vishvamitra, Gautama Maharishi, Jamadagni, and Vasishtha.
+In the customs of Hinduism, women are considered impure during four days of their menstrual cycle.
+Thus, observing Rishi Panchami puja provides a ritual opportunity to ask for forgiveness and purify body and soul from the possible violation or sins during menstruation.
 In some parts of Kerala, the day is also observed as Vishvakarma Puja.

 Practices

 On this occasion, the seven sages and the wife of Vasishtha, Arundhati, are venerated with a betel leaf, flowers, camphor, and a lamp.
 Women are prescribed undertake a fast in the observance of this vrata, but men are also allowed to fast for the welfare of their wives.
 Brahmins are offered dakshina by adherents on this occasion, believed to be favourable in the veneration of the seven sages.
+In the Bhojpuri region, the festival is widely observed with traditional rituals, fasting, and the singing of folk songs.